 However, if you have a WordPress site, the human translator might work directly in the interface of your multilingual plugin.

-For example, with the TranslatePress plugin, the human translator can work directly from a visual, point-and-click interface, which eliminates the need to use separate
+For example, with the TranslatePress plugin, the human translator can work directly from a visual, point-and-click interface, which eliminates the need to use separate tools.

 How Does Machine Translation Work?